 The school reported the situation to the Child Abuse and Prevention Hotline run by the Missouri Department of Social Services the same day.
 The situation was deemed a Type 2 or non-emergency incident.

-On Monday, both the bus driver and aide, who were employees of the district and bus contractor First Student, were dismissed.
+On Monday, both the bus driver and aide, who were employees of bus contractor First Student, were dismissed.

 “Today the Department’s area director started a full inquiry into the incident to determine exactly what happened and whether there were any other employees involved,” stated the Department.
 “The supervisor and the building administrator will evaluate the procedures used for taking attendance and checking students into and out of the school each day.”